Roadmap for studying matrix multiplication

 Commutativity of matrices

 Global idea 3.
 Among all matrices, symmetric square matrices have properties most close to those of real numbers.
-A full disclosure of this statement would require a foray into imaginary numbers, which I want to avoid.
+A full disclosure of this statement would require a foray into imaginary numbers, which I want to avoid for now.

 Surprise #1.
 In general, commutativity is not true for matrices.